simonmichael/hledger/doc/MANUAL.md

 - A semicolon after a posting's amount and/or indented on the following lines starts a posting comment.

+- With the `comment` and `end comment` keywords it is possible to have multiline comments.

 Transaction and posting comments are displayed by [[#print]], can contain [[#tags]] and can be [[#queries|queried]].

 Some examples: